Modern Slavery Statement 2020

 Our assessment of the effective prevention of slavery

-We believe that we have taken all the necessary steps to detect, report and prevent incidents of slavery, trafficking or exploitation within our business and supply chain but are mindful that the position is ever evolving and requires us to be constantly vigilant.
+We believe that we have taken all the necessary steps to prevent, detect and report incidents of slavery, trafficking or exploitation within our business and supply chain but are mindful that the position is ever evolving and requires us to be constantly vigilant.